FOREST RANGER, L23

 Knowledge, Skills and Abilities required at this level include those identified in Level I plus knowledge of fire prevention practices, of the principles of fire behavior, of normal building and grounds maintenance, and of incident management techniques.

-Education and Experience requirements at this level consist of completion of training and qualification as a National Wildland Coordinating Group Type 4 Incident Commander and two years of experience in forestry or in operating logging, earth-moving farm or fire suppression equipment or completion of an approved, agency directed Forest Technician training program or an equivalent combination of education and experience.
+Education and Experience requirements at this level consist of completion of training and qualification as a National Wildfire Coordinating Group Type 4 Incident Commander and two years of experience in forestry or wildland fire suppression or completion of an approved, agency directed Forest Technician training program or an equivalent combination of education and experience.

 Level III: Code: L23C Salary Band: I

 This is the advanced level of the job family where employees perform a full range of forest technician assignments and uses considerable independent judgment in making decisions requiring the interpretation and application of guidelines with considerable latitude to specific work situations.
 Employees are expected to conduct standing tree inventories, calculate volumes, mark standing timber, locate property lines, distinguish and map timber types, diagnose common insect and disease problems, conduct seedling survival surveys and perform other technical forestry work as assigned.
-Employees at this level will also be assigned as a Prescribed Fire Burn Boss, Level 2 (RXB2) or as an Incident Commander managing multiple resources, strike teams and/or task forces in the suppression of complex wildland fires.
-Other responsibilities include providing functional supervision to other employees, volunteer fire fighters, and others in various fire prevention activities.
+Employees at this level will also be assigned as a Prescribed Fire Burn Boss, Level 2 (RXB2), as an Incident Commander managing multiple resources, strike teams and/or task forces in the suppression of complex wildland fires, or is a member of Command and General Staff of the Forestry Division Incident Management Team.
+Other responsibilities include providing functional supervision to other employees, volunteer fire fighters, and others in various fire suppression and/or prevention activities.

 Knowledge, Skills and Abilities required at this level include those identified in Level II plus knowledge of technical forestry principles, practices, and terminology related to timber management, wildlife habitat management, forestry best management practices, mapping, and business mathematics.
 Employees at this level will also be expected to have the ability to organize and coordinate the activities of lower-level employees.
 Ability is required to use forest management tools.

-Education and Experience requirements at this level consist of those identified in Level II plus an Associate’s degree in forest technology, forestry or forest management; or completion of three courses in forestry at the college level and qualification as a National Wildland Coordinating Group Type 4 Incident Commander, plus certification as a National Wildfire Coordinating Group Prescribed Fire Burn Boss, Type 2 (RXB2) and two years of experience performing technical forestry work or in operating logging, earth-moving or farm equipment; or completion of an approved, agency directed Forest Technician training program; or an equivalent combination of education and experience.
+Education and Experience requirements at this level consist of those identified in Level II plus an Associate’s degree in forest technology, forestry or forest management; or completion of three courses in forestry at the college level and qualification as a National Wildland Coordinating Group Type 4 Incident Commander, plus certification as a National Wildfire Coordinating Group Prescribed Fire Burn Boss, Type 2 (RXB2) and two years of experience performing technical forestry work or wildland fire suppression; or completion of an approved, agency directed Forest Technician training program; or an equivalent combination of education and experience.

 Applicants must be willing and able to fulfill all job-related travel normally associated with this position.